 - Complete the in-class exercises

 - Ask questions!

-- Using slido.com
+- Using Zoom chat during lecture time.

-- Using the Slack workspace
+- Using the Slack workspace.

 - Using Zoom (in breakout rooms, during in-class exercises or other in-class work sessions)

 Homeworks

 - There will be 4.5 individual coding homeworks - HW0 is a "half" homework - Typically you will have 1 week to work on each